choojs/bankai/README.md

 ## API
 ### `compiler = bankai(entry, [opts])`
-Create a new bankai instance from the route to JavaScript file.
+Create a new bankai instance.
+Takes a path to a JavaScript file as the first argument.
 The following options are available:

 - __opts.quiet:__ Defaults to `false`.
 Don't output any data to `stdout`.
 Useful if you have your own logging system.